ramtej/EOS-state-history-API/README.md

 ### How it works:
 * The plugin writes the history events to new a new directory in the `/data` directory of Nodeos.
-* A separate utility `fill-Postgres` connects via websocket to the state history plugin running on Nodeos and reads from the new state history files to then insert the data into your Postgres database.
+* A separate utility `fill-Postgres` connects via websocket to the state history plugin running on Nodeos and reads from the new state history files to then insert the data into a Postgres database.
 * We can then query the Postgres database for things like action traces, account information and block / transaction information.

 ### Advantages: